PeiqinZhuang/PeiqinZhuang/_pages/cv.md

 Research  experience
 ======
 * Nov.
 2017-Apr.
 2018: Build a Large Scale Benchmark for Fish Recognition
 * Jul.
 2017-Oct.
-2017: Research on Vision Robots within Underwater Environment
+2017: Research on Vision Robots in Underwater Environment
 * Mar.
 2017-May.
 2017: Participation in SeaCLEF2017 Competition